emericg/WatchFlower/README.md

 ### Supported devices

-WatchFlower has been built to be easily extensible, and compatible with as many Bluetooth sensors as possible.
+WatchFlower has been built to be compatible with as many Bluetooth sensors as possible.
-Various Bluetooth devices and sensors can be added to WatchFlower.
-If you have one in mind, you can contact us and we'll see what can be done!
+Checkout out this [page](docs/README.md) to get more informations about the devices currently support, and get a peek at their Bluetooth APIs.

 | Flower Care | RoPot | Parrot Flower Power | Parrot Pot | HiGrow |
 | :---------: | :---: | :-----------------: | :--------: | :----: |